deckhouse/deckhouse/docs/site/_includes/getting_started/kind/STEP_INSTALL_SCHEMA_RU.md

 Waiting for the Ingress controller to be ready.........................................
 Ingress controller is running.

-You have installed Deckhouse Platform in kind!
+You have installed Deckhouse Kubernetes Platform in kind!

 Don't forget that the default kubectl context has been changed to 'kind-d8'.